Community Health Worker (CHW) Toolkit

 (Note: the first 6 are core competencies.)

 - Teaching and Capacity Building: 2 credits

 - Communication and Cultural Competency: 2 credits

 - Health Promotion Competencies: 3 credits

 - Practice Competencies - Internship: 2 credits

-The following seven schools offer the certificate program:
+The following five schools offer the certificate program:

 - Minneapolis Community and Technical College, Minneapolis

 Courses for the Community Health Worker program will not be offered in the 2022-2023 academic year.